digininja/digininja/README.md

 ### Hi there 👋

+If I ever get time I'll write something meaningful here.
+For now, I'm either hacking, coding or off doing something outdoors to get away from all the technology.

 <!--
 **digininja/digininja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.